 The DFW airport will close Runway 17R/35L starting Aug.
 15 as part of Phase 2 of their runway rehabilitation project.
 Though there may be some noise increase during Phase 2, a noise model required by the Federal Aviation Administration (FAA) indicated no significant noise impacts are expected in the City of Southlake.
 Learn more.

-Because of Southlake’s close proximity, City Council and City Staff have strived to maintain a strong partnership with the DFW Airport Executive Staff and the staff working in the DFW Noise Compatibility Office.
+Because of Southlake’s proximity to the airport, City Council and City Staff collaborate regularly and strive to maintain a strong partnership with the DFW Airport Executive Staff and the DFW Noise Compatibility Office staff.

-Through the years these conversations have resulted in practices that help ensure noise level rules and flight patterns are enforced.
+These conversations over the years have resulted in practices and resources that help ensure noise level rules are followed, and flight patterns are enforced.